ButchMonkey/gcn-dev-dite/README.md

 Either run the development mode server with `yarn start` or build and host yourself with `yarn build`.\
 Alternatively view the demo on github page - https://butchmonkey.github.io/gcn-dev-site/

+(Designed with only iPhone 6 chrome emulator in mind to speed up concept)

 ## Preview mock designs

 I created mock designs for all pages before starting work on this project.\
-Should you wish to view these designs, you can check out the figma project [here](https://www.figma.com/file/azCF93qFHpC65BezfPbysb/GCN?node-id=3%3A265)\
+Should you wish to view these designs, you can check out the figma project [here](https://www.figma.com/file/azCF93qFHpC65BezfPbysb/GCN?node-id=3%3A265)

 Pages include: